Stubai Glacier Ski Resort Austria

 - Limited après scene at the mountain base (but it does go off like a cracker on busy days!).

-Skiing & Snowboarding Terrain
+Skiing & Snowboarding, Lifts & Terrain

-Austria's largest glacier ski resort, Stubaier Gletscher has terrain and variety for all levels of skier and snowboarder making it worthy of several days’ exploration.
-A modern lift system including the new Eisgrat gondolas, move one to the top of the mountain in style & comfort.
-The view out of the new gondola cars is extraordinary, allowing clear scoping of all the terrain possibilities.
-At the 'Top of Tyrol'(elevation 3,210m), views extend across to the Dolomites in Italy.
+Austria's largest glacier ski resort, Stubaier Gletscher has terrain and variety for all levels of skier & snowboarder making it worthy of several days’ exploration.
+Its 1,515m of skiable vertical, 68km of marked trails, plus another 35km of marked freeride ski routes, plus extensive unmarked freeride terrain (called the 'Powder Department') are supported by a modern lift system including the incredible Eisgrat gondolas.
+The gondolas move one to the top of the mountain in style & comfort, whilst providing an extraordinary view to scope out all the freeride ski terrain possibilities.
+At the 'Top of Tyrol' (elevation 3,210m), views extend across to the Dolomites in Italy.

 Check out the ski trail map for Stubai Glacier below.